yvesmango/7020-customer-segmentation/README.md

 ## Introduction

-This notebook was submitted as my final project for my statistics and probablistic learning class, using machine learning method to segment or group the data on which to conduct statistical analysis.
+This notebook was submitted as my final project for my statistics and probablistic learning class, using machine learning method to segment or group the data on which to conduct series of statistical analyses.

 ## Project Description